Gas-Powered Leaf Blowers Prohibited in Residential Neighborhoods

 California Resources

-• The California Air Resources Board sets standards for leaf blowers and lawn mowers.
+• The California Air Resources Board sets standards for leaf blowers and other landscaping equipment.
 Subscribe to receive the latest information regarding lawn, garden, and landscaping equipment.

 • Small off-road engines (SORE) are spark-ignition engines rated at or below 19 kilowatts.
 Engines in this category are primarily used for lawn and garden equipment.
 See the SORE Fact Sheet to learn more about their emissions.

-• California recently passed a law, AB-1346, banning the sale of gas-powered leaf blowers and lawn mowers starting in 2024.
+• California recently passed a law, AB 1346, banning the sale of gas-powered leaf blowers and string trimmers (weed whackers) starting July 1, 2024.
 The law also establishes emissions reductions for existing gas-powered leaf blowers as of July 1, 2022.
 To make the switch easier, the bill also requires the California Air Resources Board to identify and, to the extent feasible, make available funding for commercial rebates or similar incentive funding.